-MCU is committed to resolving all grievances by due process promptly; as such, the grievance will be addressed within four weeks, and the Grievance Committee will make a final recommendation whenever possible within six weeks of submission.
+MCU is committed to resolving all grievances by due process in a timely manner; as such, the grievance will be addressed within four weeks, and the Grievance Committee will make a final recommendation whenever possible within six weeks of submission.
 Complaints and resolutions will be logged into MCU's Formal Complaint File and will be maintained for seven years.